Rinze283/Author---HydraMarker/README.md

 <br /> <br />
 <img src=https://github.com/Lilin2015/Author---HydraMarker/blob/main/README_md_files/Ad3.png width=200> <img src=https://github.com/Lilin2015/Author---HydraMarker/blob/main/README_md_files/Ad4.png width=200> <img src=https://github.com/Lilin2015/Author---HydraMarker/blob/main/README_md_files/Ad6.png width=200>
 ## Instructions of reading algorithm
 How to draw a position-sensing marker based on marker fields? and how to read ID tags from the position-sensing marker?
-It depends on your application, and there is no right answer.
+It depends on your application, and there is no standard answer.
 Actually, this is the world we would like to open for you by this toolkit.
 It is your responsibility now.
 <br /><br />
-However, if you have no idea yet, let us give you a short ride. <br /><br />There is an example.
+However, if you have no idea yet, let us give you another short ride. <br /><br />There is an example.
 We draw a chessboard, and put dots guided by a marker field, as shown below.
 <br /><img src=https://github.com/Lilin2015/Author---HydraMarker/blob/main/README_md_files/trans_markerfield.png width=100>
 <img src=https://github.com/Lilin2015/Author---HydraMarker/blob/main/README_md_files/trans_chessboard.png width=100><br />
 Then, we print this marker on a paper, attach it on a tool for tracking, and read the marker based on the demo code "Example of Reading Algorithm".